-- Complete a literature review
+- Write a literature review.

-- Understand and criticize the scientific literature
+- Understand and analyse scientific literature.

-- Appreciate the principles of scientific thinking
+- Appreciate the principles of scientific thinking.

 - Seek additional career and training options (such as entering a PhD program).

-This non-thesis program is not a residency program and does not provide clinical qualifications.
+The Non-Thesis program is not a residency program and does not provide clinical qualifications.